Online poker players received some good news on Tuesday with a federal appeals court ruling that the Wire Act applies only to sports betting.

 - West Virginia

 These last two have yet to launch but Michigan appears to be getting close.
 As of now, only WSOP.com had a shared liquidity market.
-Other poker sites in New Jersey and Pennsylvania currently operate in a “ringed-in” environment.
+Other poker sites in New Jersey and poker sites in Pennsylvania currently operate in a “ringed-in” environment.

 That means players in those states can only play each other.
 This ruling clears that out of the way, provided operators meet state requirements.